 Shelley Winkel, Global Publicity Manager, Tourism Queensland

-Kaye Fallick: Shelley is the expert on activities in areas that a lot of people haven't discovered yet, so today we are flying into the Gold Coast or Brisbane, and Shelly, you've got a fantastic itinerary planned.
+YourLifeChoices: Shelley is the expert on activities in areas that a lot of people haven’t discovered yet, so today we are flying into the Gold Coast or Brisbane, and Shelley, you’ve got a fantastic itinerary planned.

 Shelley Winkle: Yes, I have an incredible experience.
 And it’s good timing and a response to the issues happening around the country and as a result of the drought.
 With the Queensland fires, the chips are down in some of the rural areas (like other rural areas across the country).
 We really need some tourists to get out there and see our beautiful country.

 YLC: Can you tell us about The Scenic Rim?
 What and where is it?